NorthropGrumman/jellyfish/jellyfish-packaging/README.md

 # jellyfish-packaging
-Jellyfish-packaging consists of the standard command line interface and Gradle plugins for running the commands from the jellyfish-cli-commands project.
+This project is used to prepare different packages or distributions of Jellyfish.
+It builds the Eclipse update site for the System Descriptor language, the Jellyfish command line interface, and the Jellyfish Gradle plugins.